mkrultra/space-reads/README.md

 ### Missions

 * Chasing New Horizons: Inside the Epic First Mission to Pluto (Alan Stern, David Grinspoon) - The book on the New Horizons mission, detailing how it came to be, the politics of its mission (and the infighting), and the sheer engineering required for something so incredible.
 [WorldCat](https://www.worldcat.org/title/chasing-new-horizons-inside-the-epic-first-mission-to-pluto/oclc/1033675407) [Amazon](https://www.amazon.com/Chasing-New-Horizons-Inside-Mission/dp/1250098963) [IndieBound](https://www.indiebound.org/book/9781250098962)
 * The Design and Engineering of Curiosity: How the Mars Rover Performs Its Job (Emily Lakdawalla) - THE book on Curiosity, how it was built, what it does, and how it works (and why it's such a big deal).
 If you were curious about anything regarding Curiosity, this book has it.
 [WorldCat](http://www.worldcat.org/title/design-and-engineering-of-curiosity-how-the-mars-rover-performs-its-job/oclc/1030303276) [Amazon](https://www.amazon.com/Design-Engineering-Curiosity-Performs-Springer/dp/3319681443) [IndieBound](https://www.indiebound.org/book/9783319681443)
+* Mars Rover Curiosity: An Inside Account from Curiosity's Chief Engineer (Rob Manning, William L. Simon) - Want the chief engineer's account on the Curiosity mission?
+This is a really good take, and covers a lot of the internal politics and engineering challenges.
+If you're super into Curiosity, this is solid.
+[WorldCat](https://www.worldcat.org/title/mars-rover-curiosity-an-inside-account-from-curiositys-chief-engineer/oclc/892698000) [Amazon](https://www.amazon.com/Mars-Rover-Curiosity-Curiositys-Engineer/dp/1588344037/) [IndieBound](https://www.indiebound.org/book/9781588344731)

 ### Astronomy and Astrophysics